Removing Reflections from RAW Photos: Geometric reflection synthesis

 \subsection{Double reflection}

-Glass panes introduce multiple reflective surfaces that create a double reflection or ``ghosting'' effect. \mbox{Shih et al.~\cite{shih2015}} ascribe this to the thickness of a single or double pane, and show shifts up to $4$ pixels for thicknesses in 3--10mm under some viewing distances, but double reflections are often much larger.
+Glass panes introduce multiple reflective surfaces that create a double reflection or ``ghosting'' effect. \mbox{Shih et al.~\cite{shih2015}} ascribe the effect of double reflection to the thickness of a single or double pane, and show shifts up to $4$ pixels for thicknesses in 3--10mm under some viewing distances, but double reflections are often much larger.
 Gaps between panes reach $20$mm as reported commercially, and each pane adds up to $7$mm.
 These multiple reflecting surfaces are also not necessarily parallel, uniformly thick, or flat as assumed in~\cite{shih2015}.
 These factors produce significant double reflections even in modern windows, including when the camera is distant.
 We simulate these complex effects by adopting the geometric model of~\cite{shih2015} and allowing a greater range of thicknesses, \mbox{8--20mm}.
 We uniformly sample a glass thickness, physical viewing distance, and refractive index.
-These facilitate a ray tracing procedure, detailed below.
+These facilitate a ray tracing procedure, detailed below. \cref{fig:supp:dataset_overview} shows double reflections in the dataset; see examples $2$, $4$, $5$, $7$, $8$, $12$, $14$, and $15$.

 The primary reflection that contributes to \mb{r = R(j)} is determined by the Fresnel attenuation $\alpha j$ as described in \cref{sec:supp:fresnel_attenuation}.
 Specifically, the intensity of light at each homogeneous image coordinate $\m x$ is \mb{\alpha(\m x) j(\m x)}, because we have defined $j(\m x)$ as encoding the light along the incident rays $\m r$ with $\angle (\m x, \m r) = 2 \theta_\mathrm{i}$ where $\theta_\mathrm{i}$ is the angle of incidence.
 We simulate a second reflection by tracing the camera rays $\m x$ through a simulated single pane of uniform thickness to identify the coordinates $\m x'$ at which they would emerge from the glass after being internally reflected from the back surface of the pane.
 Coordinates $\m x'$ are shifted according to their transit distance within the glass, which is determined by the law of reflection and Snell's law.
 We neglect the latter as insignificant in comparison to the former and the various non-modeled physical effects of real glass panes.
 Under these assumptions, rays that enter the glass at $\m x$ emerge at $\m x'$ in direction $\m r$.
 An image $j'$ is needed to describe the intensity of incident light in direction $\m r$ at $\m x'$, but $j'(\m x') \ne j(\m x')$ because we have defined $j(\m x')$ as describing the light reflected from a corresponding direction $\m r'$.
 Since we do not have $j'$, we assume that the light field is sufficiently smooth that \mb{j'(\m x') \approx j(\m x')}, since \mb{\angle(\m r, \m r') = \angle (\m x, \m x')} is small.
 We therefore warp $j$ such that $\m x'\mapsto \m x$, and combine this warped image $j_w$ with $j$ to produce a double reflection image.